Faizanealiqazi/Faizanealiqazi/README.md

 </div>
 <p align="justify">
-I am an experienced software engineer with a strong proficiency in Javascript, Python, and Java.
+I am an experienced software engineer with a strong proficiency in C++, Javascript, Python, and Java.
 I have a proven track record of building high-quality software applications, utilizing my expertise in various software development methodologies, such as agile and Scrum.

 In Python, I am skilled in developing web applications using popular frameworks such as Django and Flask.
 I am proficient in data analysis, machine learning, and scientific computing libraries such as NumPy and Pandas.
-I have experience in implementing RESTful APIs, working with databases such as MySQL and SQL, and deploying applications to cloud platforms such as AWS and Azure.
+I have experience in implementing RESTful APIs, working with databases such as MySQL and SQL.

 In Java, I have experience in developing enterprise-level applications utilizing Spring Boot and Hibernate.
-I am skilled in developing RESTful APIs, working with databases such as Oracle and SQL Server, and implementing design patterns such as Singleton, Factory, and MVC.
-I have also worked with front-end technologies such as JavaScript, HTML, and CSS along with frameworks like ReactJs and AngularJs.
+I am skilled in developing RESTful APIs, working with databases such as Oracle and SQL Server, and implementing design patterns such as Singleton, Factory, Builder, and MVC.
+I have also worked with front-end technologies such as JavaScript, HTML, and CSS along with frameworks like React and Angular.

 With excellent problem-solving and communication skills, I have collaborated with cross-functional teams to deliver high-quality software solutions to meet business requirements.
 I am passionate about keeping up-to-date with the latest trends and technologies in C++, Typescript, Python, and Java development, and I am committed to delivering efficient, scalable, and maintainable software applications.
 &nbsp;